Need the facts, with no BS, about passing the 2016--2017 California PPO Private Patrol Operator license test?

 Call 818-883-6969.
-We have helped more than 1300 applicants to pass; can help from application through passing the test.
-If you ask, right over the phone we will share 3 PPO license questions with you.
+We have helped more than 1500 applicants to pass and/or start their PPO businesses; can help from application through passing the test.
+If you ask, right over the phone we will share 3 PPO study questions with you.

 Here's what BSIS says: